savuzmir/uob_thesis/README.md

 - Make the code more efficient and less wasteful.
 Most likely, a lot more memory than needed is being used in parts at the moment due to me not being familiar with best practices
 - Use SFLM Library through which user input should be obtained
 - Implement the function that checks for matrix sizes
+- make the nearest neighbour computation handle more than one nearest neighbour.
+In that case it will conservatively pick the     trajectory that has been prefered so far by the user.

 ## Done:
 - LQR class that correctly computes LQR and saves it in a map of trajectories.
 Example: